JeremyRand/namecoin.org/_posts/2018-01-30-recent-reports-ransomware-using-namecoin-missing-real-story.md

 {"ns":["A.DNSPOD.COM","B.DNSPOD.COM"]}
 ~~~

-First off, note that this is actually a completely invalid Namecoin configuration, because the trailing period is missing from the authoritative nameserver addresses, so any DNS software that tries to process that Namecoin domain will return `SERVFAIL`.
+First off, note that this is actually a completely invalid Namecoin configuration, because [the trailing period is missing](https://help.directadmin.com/item.php?id=541) from the authoritative nameserver addresses, so any DNS software that tries to process that Namecoin domain will return `SERVFAIL`.
 Second, note that the authoritative nameservers listed are... the `dnspod.com` nameservers.
 This makes it pretty clear that `a.dnspod.com` isn't actually a Namecoin DNS inproxy.
 If it were, and even if the trailing-period fail were corrected in the Namecoin value, the inproxy would end up in a recursion loop.  `a.dnspod.com` is actually just a random authoritative nameserver that happens to be serving records for a domain name that ends in `.bit`.  **Namecoin isn't used anywhere by GandCrab, and killing the Namecoin domain wouldn't have any effect on GandCrab.**  Of course, this raises questions about why exactly that domain name is even registered in Namecoin.
 The simplest explanations are:

 1. The GandCrab developers are massively incompetent, and have potentially deanonymized themselves by registering a Namecoin domain despite not ever using that Namecoin domain for their ransomware.
 2. Someone unrelated to GandCrab has registered that Namecoin domain for the purpose of trolling security researchers.

-It's possible that `dnspod.com`'s nameservers will only allow a `.bit` domain's records to be served from their systems if that `.bit` domain's Namecoin data points to `dnspod.com`'s namservers, and it's further possible that their systems are misconfigured to not notice that the trailing period is missing.
-However, this seems rather unlikely to me.
+It's conceivable that `dnspod.com`'s nameservers will only allow a `.bit` domain's records to be served from their systems if that `.bit` domain's Namecoin data points to `dnspod.com`'s namservers, and it's further possible that their systems are misconfigured to not notice that the trailing period is missing.
+However, this seemed rather unlikely to me.
 Why?
 Well, first, take a look at the WHOIS data for `dnspod.com`:

 ~~~
 Registrar URL: http://www.dnspod.cn